LoopKit/loopdocs/docs/faqs/omnipod-faqs.md

 ## Is connect-on-demand for Omnipod slower to respond?

 With the new connect-on-demand code, *ble-heartbeat*, you may see delays for the app to connect to the pod when you unlock the phone for a manual action.
 This should take less than 5 seconds to resolve and is normal.
 Do not report this as an issue.
-The *eager-connect* method, still under still, will shorten this delay.
+The *eager-connect* method, still under development, will shorten this delay.

 * connect-on-demand means the Pod wakes up at 5 minute intervals for automatic control or when you open the app for manual control
 * the *ble-heartbeat* version does not improve connection time for iPhone 16/17e so you will still need to use [Pod Keep Alive](../loop-3/omnipod.md#pod-keep-alive-feature){: target="_blank" } for those phones